 An interview offers you and an employer the opportunity to learn whether or not there is a "fit" between you and the interviewer's organization.
-The ideal interview is a two-way street, allowing the employer to sell the job to you and permitting you to elaborate on the information contained in your resume.
+The ideal interview is a two-way street, allowing the employer to market the job to you and permitting you to elaborate on the information contained in your resume.
 The invitation to interview means that, in general, you are qualified for the job; however, the employer wants to determine if you are the best qualified candidate.

 Regardless of industry, most employers are interested in the following:

-- Communication (written and verbal) Skills
+- Communication Skills (Written and Verbal)

 - Interpersonal and Teamwork Skills

 Depending upon the nature of the job and the organization, other competencies may be evaluated more rigorously.
 Pay attention to the qualifications described in the job description, as these are attributes that are likely to be evaluated during the interview process.